 Unfortunately, the SSDI application process is anything but intuitive.
 In fact, for some applicants, it can be complicated and downright frustrating.
 Many people who apply for disability benefits have their claim denied the first time, often due to mistakes made during the application process.

 The Residual Functional Capacity (RFC) assessment is one form that's both particularly important to your SSDI claim and especially tricky.
-You need an exceptionally skillful Social Security disability attorney to help you ensure that your RFC—and the rest of your SSDI application—is completed correctly the first time.
+You need an exceptionally skillful Social Security disability attorney based in New York to help you ensure that your RFC—and the rest of your SSDI application—is completed correctly the first time.
 At O'Connor Law PLLC, we assist clients in fighting for the disability benefits they deserve.

 Understanding Residual Functional Capacity

 To make sure that your medical condition meets its definition of disability, the SSA will have you complete an RFC form.
 This is a comprehensive assessment of what you can still do despite your disability, as well as the limitations you have as a result of your condition.